openshift/enhancements/enhancements/ingress/ingress-dashboard.md

 ### Implementation Details / Notes / Constraints

-The new `ConfigMap` installed in `openshift-config-managed` should be named `grafana-dashboard-ingress` (The `grafana-dashboard-` prefix is common for all such dashboards).
+The new `ConfigMap` installed in `openshift-config-managed` should be named `grafana-dashboard-ingress` (the `grafana-dashboard-` prefix is common for all such dashboards).

 It needs to be labelled with `console.openshift.io/dashboard: "true"`.